 Then one of the elders answered, saying to me, “Who are these arrayed in white robes, and where did they come from?’
 And I said to him, “Sir, you know.”
 So, he said to me, “These are the ones who come out of the great tribulation and washed their robes and made them white in the blood of the Lamb.

-Assuming that the great multitude of Christians who will need to endure the Tribulation refers to the Christians who be living at that time, the Rapture would not be a truly “blessed hope” if it does not occur until after these Christians have had to endure the terrible events that will occur during the first three and one-half years of the Tribulation, even if they are raptured before God inflicts His wrath on mankind.
+If the great multitude of Christians who will need to endure the Tribulation refers to the Christians who will be living at that time, the Rapture would not be a truly “blessed hope” if it does not occur until after these Christians have had to endure the terrible events that will occur during the first three and one-half years of the Tribulation, even if they are raptured before God inflicts His wrath on mankind.

-On the other hand, if the Rapture occurs before the Tribulation and that the great multitude of Christians who will need to endure the Tribulation are only Christians who become believers during the Tribulation, what “blessed hope” will the Rapture provide them, since the Rapture will have occurred before they became Christians?
+On the other hand, if the Rapture occurs before the Tribulation begins and the great multitude of Christians who will need to endure the Tribulation are only the Christians who become believers during the Tribulation, what “blessed hope” will the Rapture provide them, since the will not participate in the Rapture?
 [Note: The next section of this article deals specifically with the question of which Christians will have to endure the Tribulation.]

 Although the Rapture is not likely to provide comfort for all Christians, all Christians can be comforted by the assurance of their eternal salvation, which results from having genuinely trusted in Jesus Christ as their Savior.
 Therefore, it can be argued that the “blessed hope” for Christians is to eventually spend eternity with Jesus Christ (i.e., have eternal salvation).